Mike Bertagnolli, BSPharm, FACHE

 Lindsey Firman, PharmD, BCACP, CPP

-Lindsey grew up in Grand Rapids, Minnesota and obtained a Bachelor of the Arts degree in Chemistry from the College of Saint Benedict.
+Lindsey grew up in Grand Rapids, Minnesota, and obtained a Bachelor of the Arts degree in Chemistry from the College of Saint Benedict.
 She then attended the University of Minnesota- Twin Cities for her PharmD and completed her PGY1 residency at Bozeman Health from 2015-2016.
 She has since worked in the ambulatory care setting at Bozeman Health Internal Medicine Clinic and serves as the primary preceptor for the ambulatory care learning experience.
 She obtained her board certification in ambulatory care pharmacy (BCACP) in 2019.
-She is currently active in ASHP’s Section of Ambulatory Care Practitioners, with 2 years spent as a member on the Section Advisory Group (SAG) on Compensation and Practice Sustainability, and is the current Chair for the SAG on Ambulatory Care Pharmacotherapy.
+She is currently active in ASHP’s Section of Ambulatory Care Practitioners, with 2 years spent as a member on the Section Advisory Group (SAG) on Compensation and Practice Sustainability, and is the past Chair for the SAG on Ambulatory Care Pharmacotherapy.
+She was Montana’s alternate delegate to ASHP for the last year.
 Interests within pharmacy include population health, transitions of care, and reduction of polypharmacy.
 Outside of pharmacy, Lindsey enjoys reading and spending time outdoors with her husband and 2 golden retrievers.

 Danielle Lauridsen, PharmD

 Danielle was born and raised in Fort Collins, Colorado.
 She obtained a Bachelor of Arts degree in Biology and Chemistry from Western State Colorado University.
 She then attended the University Of Colorado Skaggs School Of Pharmacy and Pharmaceutical Sciences for her PharmD.
 She completed her PGY1 residency at Bozeman Health from 2017-2018.
-Since completing her residency, she has been working as a clinical pharmacist and serves as the primary preceptor for the infectious disease learning experience.
+Since completing her residency, she has been working as a clinical pharmacist and serves as the co- preceptor for critical care and emergency medicine learning experiences.
 Interests within pharmacy include critical care, infectious diseases and emergency medicine.
 During her time off, Danielle can be found hiking around Bozeman with her puppy, Emmy Lou, travelling or skiing.

 Rebecca Miller, PharmD